 Water Balloon Spoon Race

 Got high-energy tots that love to run and scream?
 Here’s an egg race spin-off game that’ll have them zonked out by the end of the day.
-Use water balloons to make less of a mess (your local park will thank you), and if you have balloons left over… have water balloon fight!
+Use water balloons to make less of a mess (your local park will thank you), and if you have balloons left over… have a water balloon fight!
 Get the tutorial on decorating plain wooden spoons over at Two Shades of Pink.

 Cloth Picnic Games